gnbdev/opengnb/README_EN.md

 GNB supports the OpenWRT platform and needs to be compiled by the user.

 ## GNB on Linux distributions

-The ["atzinux"](https://www.atzlinux.com) project made a deb format package under Linux for the GNB project.
-For details, please visit [atzlinux apt Software Source](https://www. atzlinux.com/allpackages.htm).

 The systemd script was made by [Jin Buguo](https://github.com/jinbuguo) for the GNB project

-* Debian
-[atzlinux](https://www.atzlinux.com) project has made a deb format software package under Linux for the GNB project, and contributed it to become the official Debian software package.
+The [atzlinux](https://www.atzlinux.com) project has made a deb format software package under Linux for the GNB project, and contributed it to become the official Debian software package.

 You may install opengnb on Debian 12 (bookworm) :

 ```bash
 apt install opengnb
 ```

 - Arch Linux